 - Stress privacy: Communicate that using an EAP is always confidential, and that their personal information won’t be shared.

 - Emphasize free services: Let employees know that the cost of most EAP services is covered by the company and available at no cost to them.
 Or, if an employee needs additional services or assistance beyond what’s offered to them for free (e.g., ongoing counseling sessions or legal advice), inform them of any discounts they may receive.

 - Make it personal: Personally tell struggling employees about your EAP’s services when necessary.
 If an employee is going through a divorce and tells you she can’t focus on her work, give her the contact information for the EAP.
 Many EAPs offer referrals for attorneys and mediators, as well as counselors for help dealing with the emotional issues surrounding divorce.
 Be sure to have this discussion in private, though, and not in front of her team.

 An EAP is a wise investment for businesses.
-These programs are relatively low cost, and they can be a valuable tool for helping your hardworking employees relieve some of their stress and get the guidance they need to become more financially stable.
+These programs are relatively low cost, and they can be a valuable tool for helping your hardworking employees relieve some of their stress and get the guidance they need to have a healthy work-life balance as well as become more financially stable.

 If you have an EAP, encourage your employees to take full advantage of it.
 If your current benefits package doesn’t include an employee assistance program, consider consulting a professional employer organization (PEO) about how your company can obtain access to these and other valuable benefits.

-To learn more about how providing your employees with access to exceptional benefits can positively impact your workforce and your business, download our free magazine: The Insperity Guide to Employee Benefits.
+To learn more about how providing your employees with resources to have a healthy work-life balance can positively impact your workforce and your business, download our free magazine: The Insperity guide to employee benefits.